-Its inhabited daily.
+Its inhabited.
 Shapers’ slowly go mad there; all that blue, all that foam, the lights, the lights!
 We encourage them out to eat and re-balance.
-They stumble out, blink, stretch, they refuel, hang out a bit, but always go back; a committed, fussy, particularly unique breed of craftsmen that live for the love of surfboards.
+They stumble, blink, stretch, refuel, hang out a bit, but always go back; a committed, fussy, particularly unique breed of craftsmen that live for the love of surfboards.

 We’ve seen scores of shapers pass through.
-Two of them, somehow, lodged are still in-house; One inhabitant is a professor of shaping technology – a doctor of foam dust.
+One of them, somehow, lodged in-house; a professor of shaping technology – a doctor of foam dust.
 He works and fettles our cad-cam shaping machine.
 He design files, correcting and nitpicking the input so that every shape, because one in a hundred goes wrong, comes out of the machine to an accuracy of 1 mm in a metre.

 The shaping process after the machine is pure finessing.
 Hand finishing is the subtler part of the process, finickling in the edges, the rails, the bottom shapes and concaves and vees.
 The honed techniques from decades of blue-room bathing result in a product so innately beautiful – those white porcelain curves – its going to be a shame to clothe it.
 This shaper will want to keep those curves for a long as possible with exercise, with care, with food from the barrels of blue and white manna.

 Shaping is a skill and a pleasure – never a chore – and we cherish those who do it for the love of the art.
-And we respect and remember them, as we eventually intern them in their rest homes – painted blue naturally.
+We respect and remember them, as we eventually intern them in their rest homes – painted blue naturally.